nuxeo/nuxeo-drive/docs/deployment.md

 ### Troubleshooting

-If you get an error message complaining about the lack of signature for this script.
-You can disable that security check with the following command inside PowerShell (as Administrator):
+If you get an error message complaining about the lack of signature for this script, you can disable that security check with the following command inside PowerShell (as Administrator):

 	set-executionpolicy -executionpolicy unrestricted